Must I be a freshman to take a Freshman Seminar?

 What kind of credit is awarded a Freshman Seminar?

 The Faculty of Arts and Sciences has a credit system whereby a one-semester course is worth four credits.
 Freshman Seminars count as one-semester course and are taken as part of a full semester’s course of study.
 All seminars count towards non-letter-grade credit.
 If you successfully petition a department to receive concentration credit for a freshman seminar (see below), then the seminar would count for letter-grade credit.

 Can a Freshman Seminar count for concentration or secondary field credit?

 Some departments will count a Freshman Seminar for department credit.
 Please consult either the information on a department in Fields of Concentration or the Head Tutor or Director of Undergraduate Studies in a given department for more information.
-Remember to save a copy of your Freshman Seminar syllabus for reference.
+You may need a copy of the Freshman Seminar syllabus from the course website to submit to the department for their review.

 Can a seminar count for credit towards General Education?